Skip to content

 slowQueryMs: 500, // Warn on queries exceeding 500ms

-nPlusOne: true, // Enable N+1 pattern detection
+nPlusOne: true, // Enable N+1 query pattern detection

 },